 3. Keep reducing: The sauce will seem extremely liquid, but just keep reducing it on high heat until there is no liquid at the bottom of the pan.

-The Best One Pan Green Beans & Bacon
+One-Pan Green Beans & Bacon

 The Best One Pan Green Beans with Bacon